monome/docs/norns/index.md

 **audio**

-- 1/4".
-2 output.
-2 input. all line level.
+- 1/4", 2 output / 2 input, all line level, unbalanced (use TS cables).
-- 1/4" headphone with gain.
+- 1/4" stereo headphone with gain.

 **interface**